 This cover confused me after reading the book, I just don't understand why the boy is blonde because he described as having mousey coloured hair.
-My understand that mouse is light-brown.
+My understanding is that mouse is light-brown.
 I confirmed this by the power of the internet.
-This was drawn especially for the book so makes me really confusing to me.
+This was drawn especially for the book so is really confusing to me.

 This book is basically about different stories from Nobody's childhood in Graveyard where he raised by ghosts.
-His step-parents are ghosts, his taught by ghosts and so on.
+His step-parents are ghosts, he is taught by ghosts and so on.
 All the weird things that come from this.

 See you next time losers.